By clicking the Plate Maps page, you can create a new Plate Map.

-- Plate Map Name - name the Plate Map being creating
+- Plate Map Name - name the Plate Map to be created

 - Plate Map Template - select which Plate Map Template to utilize for this Plate Map

-- Plate Map Instrument - the instrument the Plate Map will be placed on
+- Plate Map Instrument - the instrument the Plate Map will be for